nilearn/nilearn/doc/introduction.rst

 It is typically used interactively in IPython or in an automated way by Python code.
-Most importantly, nilearn functions that process neuroimaging data accept either a filename (i.e., a string variable) or a `NiftiImage object
-<http://nipy.org/nibabel/nibabel_images.html>`_.
-We call the latter
+Most importantly, nilearn functions that process neuroimaging data accept either a filename (i.e., a string variable) or a :nipy:`NiftiImage object <nibabel/nibabel_images.html>`.
+We call the latter "niimg-like".
-"niimg-like".

 Suppose for instance that you have a Tmap image saved in the Nifti file